"The Populace Has Recognized that Sunscreen Has Been Weaponized Against It"

 The words “mystery”, “baffled” and “puzzled” are memes, used, among numerous similar variants, whenever anyone in the wholly-controlled and coopted Political, Academic, Scientific and Media establishments wants to lie about, well, basically anything.
 One of those variants is “surprised”.
 That’s why the article goes on to say “Of all types of cancer in the United States, skin cancer is the most common.
 This might come as a surprise to many.”

-I had to read the rest of the article and do the math to learn that Melanoma cases in the U.S. increased 173% from 1982 to 2011 from 26,000 to 71,000.
+I had to read the rest of the article and do the math to learn that Melanoma cases in the United States increased by 173% from 1982 to 2011, from 26,000 to 71,000.

 The realnatural headline says “rates DOUBLE”, when the truth is that rates have close to TRIPLED.

-Melanoma cases in the U.S. increased 7% from 2011 to 2014, from 71,000 to 76,000.
+From 2011 to 2014, melanoma cases in the United States increased by 7%, from 71,000 to 76,000.

-In June 2018, Science-Based Medicine widened its eyes to simulate honesty and asked “Do Sunscreens Cause Cancer***?***”
+In June 2018, Science-Based Medicine widened its eyes to simulate honesty and asked “Do Sunscreens Cause Cancer ?

 The article goes on to say “Elizabeth Plourde thinks sunscreens cause cancer rather than preventing it.
 She blames sunscreens for everything from coral reef die-offs to autism.
 Neither her evidence nor her reasoning stand up to scrutiny.”